Your Property Assessment

 Maximum Assessed Value (MAV)

 A property's Maximum Assessed Value (MAV) is the taxable value limit established for each property.
 The first MAV for each property was set in the 1997-98 tax year.
 For that year, the MAV was the property's 1995-96 RMV minus 10 percent.
 For example, if a residential property had a RMV of $100,000 for the 1995-96 tax year, its 1997-98 MAV would have been $90,000.
-MAV can increase for only two reasons: a three (3) percent annual increase or specific property events called exceptions.
+MAV can increase for only two reasons.

 1. Three Percent Increase

-For tax years after 1997-98, MAV is defined as the greater of the prior year's MAV or the prior year's Assessed Value increased by 3 percent.
+For tax years after 1997-98, MAV is derived as the greater of the prior year's MAV or the prior year's Assessed Value increased by three (3) percent.
 For the majority of Washington County accounts, the MAV will increase 3 percent per year.